RickardPettersson/MobileBFAdmin/README.md

+# This is a old project that not working well, go to http://www.bfadmin.mobi and use that webservice instead

 # Mobile Battlefield Server Interface

 The project is a application that you starting on a computer/server that connecting to your Battlefield 3 Server with RCON protocol, then you connecting with your smartphone browser to this application and get a mobile web app to control your server with.